BrandtNorwood/AirFuel-Log/Readme.txt

 Hello!
+This Project is no longer up to date with development and instead sits on the version that is live.

 This is both Server/Client sides for a hanger log website I'm working on for my work.
-It will eventually have a database hooked up to it.
--Brandt Norwood

 TODO
 -Billables Printout